BenJule/docker_los_build/README.md

 ------------

-The Dockerfile contains the minimal packages necessary to build Android based on the main Ubuntu base image.
+The Dockerfile contains the minimal packages necessary to build Android based on the main Debian latest image.

 The `los` wrapper is a simple wrapper to simplify invocation of the Docker image.
 The wrapper ensures that a volume mount is accessible and has valid